ManageIQ/manageiq-documentation/high_availability_guide/_topics/updating_ha.md

 4. Start each database-only appliance.

 5. Start each non-database {{ site.data.product.title_short }} appliance again, and
-    stop `evmserverd` on each just after boot:
+    stop `manageiq` on each just after boot:

-        # systemctl stop evmserverd
+        # systemctl stop manageiq

 6. Apply updates by running the following on each appliance: